Bru-sic/week_01_homework/README.md

   1. Liquidity management
   1. Transparency

   With RippleNet, customers can quickly access new markets, expand their services and deliver the best customer experience in global payments today.
-With a single connection, customers can access the best blockchain technology for global payments, payout capabilities in over 40 currencies, On-Demand Liquidity as an alternative to pre-funding and operational consistency through a common rulebook.
+With a single connection, customers can access the best blockchain technology for global payments, payout capabilities in over 40 currencies, On-Demand Liquidity as an alternative to pre-funding and operational consistency through a common rulebook.[^RippleFAQ]

   Table 2 provides a further comparison of XRP's technology with other prominent cryptocurrencies, highlighting that XRP has been desgigned with payments, speed, throughput and efficiency in mind.

   | Cryptocurrency / Blockchain | Bitcoin\/Bitcoin | Ether/Ethereum |	XRP/XRP Ledger|
   |:---| :---| :--- | :--- |
   |Key Use  | Store of Value   |Smart Contracts  |  Payments |